Opentrons/opentrons/api/docs/v2/new_complex_commands.rst

 ``blowout_location``
 --------------------

-Starting in Python API Version 2.8 and above, you can specify the well type you would like your to blow out in.
+Starting in Python API Version 2.8 and above, you can specify the well type you would like your pipette to blow out in.
 Specifying a location will override any defaults from the ``blow_out`` argument.

 The code below is the same default behavior you would see utilizing ``blow_out=True`` only.
 It will blow out for every transfer into the trash.